jamesdbrock/monadic-parsers-at-input-boundary/README.md

 The easiest way to do this is with monadic parsers.

-### (slide) 2:30

-I’ll read to you from the introduction to the paper [*Parsec: Direct Style Monadic Parser Combinators For The Real World*](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/parsec-paper-letter.pdf) by Daan Leijen and Erik Meijer.

-> Parser combinators have always been a favorite topic amongst functional programmers.
-> Burge already described a set of combinators in 1975 and they
-> have been studied extensively over the years by many others.
->
-> In contrast to parser generators that offer a fixed
-> set of combinators to express grammars, these combinators are manipulated
-> as first class values and can be combined to define new combinators that fit
-> the application domain.
-Another advantage is that the programmer uses only
-> one language, avoiding the integration of different tools and languages (Hughes,
-> 1989).

-This is one of the key points about monadic parsers: They are written in normal PureScript.
-Parsing input is such a hard problem that when people want to do it they traditionally use a whole domain-specific language for parsing.
-The most famous domain-specific language for parsing is regular expressions, but there are many others.

-There has long been a tradition of general-purpose languages which are so weak that it's impossible to write anything in them which is slightly hard, like parsing an input byte stream.

-The whole point of the Perl programming language is that it’s a weak imperative-style language with regular expressions built-in so that we can use regular expressions for parsing input byte streams.
-That’s the whole point of Perl.

-But it doesn’t really solve the problem in a satisfactory way.
-When our computer program consists of two different languages, then we have the usual problem of language interoperation.
-And the usual solution to language interoperation is to pass strings.
-A regular expression can “capture” a pattern in a string, but then it returns the captured pattern back to the host language as a string.
-And then what do we do with the string?
-We still have to turn the captured string into a data structure.

-Suppose I want to extract an integer out of some input string.
-I write a regular expression which finds integer-looking substrings and run it on the input string.
-The regular expression finds a match and returns the captured substring.
-Then I run a string-to-integer conversion function on the captured substring, and the string-to-integer conversion function fails.
-What then?
-Was the captured substring an integer, or wasn't it?

-In monadic parsers, we turn the string into a data structure in our native language during the parse, so there is no ambiguity about whether or not the input string was legal.
-In this case the “data structure” is an integer.
-That is a very simple data structure, but it is a data structure.
-If we have a thing which is not an integer then we can’t represent it as an integer, so producing an instance of the integer data structure provides a proof that the input string was legal.

-Monadic parsers allow us to match patterns in normal PureScript instead of using a domain-specific parsing language like regular expressions.
-And after we have matched a pattern we produce a data structure which preserves the proof that the input string was legal.

 ### (slide) 0:30

 A parsing monad is a monad with three features: It knows its position in the